10 days of horror: The killings that stunned small-town Pennsylvania

 Day 2

-Richard Patrick reports his grandson missing to Newtown Township police, telling them that he last saw the college student leaving their home at 6 p.m. the day before.
+Richard Patrick reports his grandson missing to Newtown police, telling them that he last saw the college student leaving their home the evening before.

 Day 3